aamanhassan/credit-risk-classification/report.md

 In summary, the logistic regression model demonstrates strong overall performance, particularly excelling in predicting class 0 (Healthy Loan).
 The precision and recall scores for this class are exceptionally high, indicating a robust ability to correctly identify healthy loans without many false positives or negatives.

-For class 1 (High-Risk Loan), the precision level is 0.84, and the recall is 0.91.
+For class 1 (High-Risk Loan), the precision level is 0.85, and the recall is 0.91.
 This suggests that the model is more prone to false positives than false negatives, indicating a tendency to predict high-risk loans when they might not be as prevalent.
+It's noteworthy that the resampled data model shows an improved recall of 0.99.

 Considering these results, the logistic regression model appears to be well-suited for predicting both healthy loans and high-risk loans.